vvo2/vvo2.github.io/pro_dev.md

 ### after bootcamp:
 * direct: talk about improvements if software meetups, write a simple software for a local small business
 * indirect: collaberate with online community software, leave business card here and there and at career fair events.
+Get into Christian technology and see what need to be done.

 ### Elevator Pitch (updated 2-18-18)